Our Verdict

 Common questions about this comparison

-Yes, both the Zojirushi NL-DCC10CP and the NS-WAC10-WD have a 5.5-cup uncooked capacity.
-This makes them suitable for small to medium-sized households, yielding a similar amount of cooked rice.
+Both the Zojirushi NL-DCC10CP and NS-WAC10-WD have a 5.5-cup capacity, suitable for small to medium-sized families or individuals.

 Explore Other Categories